 Suzuki’s journey began in Hamamatsu, Japan, in 1909, when Michio Suzuki began manufacturing looms.

-In 1955, the business designed and manufactured its first motorcycle (Colleda) and its first automobile (Suzulight).
+In 1955, the business designed and manufactured its first motorcycle (Colleda).

 |Origin||Hamamatsu, Shizuoka, Japan|